 - · F1 Navigate to Mixes Page

-- F2 Navigate to Viewports Page
+- · F2 Navigate to Viewports Page

 - F3 Navigate to Visualiser

 - F4 Navigate to Media Manager

-- F5 Navigate to Output Manager
+- · F5 Navigate to Output Manager

 - F6 Navigate to Configuration Page

 - Escape Toggle Home screen; returns to home screen if in a pinboard or navigates to previous page if in the home screen.

-- CTRL+1-9 Navigates to quick launch screen 1-9.
+- CTRL + 1-9 Navigates to quick launch screen 1-9.

 - SHIFT holding shift while moving faders with the mouse makes changes 10x more fine.

+- CTRL + E Toggles lock of the pinboard.